WHO WE ARE

 Sophie is a researcher, writer and educationalist working in the fields of political-ecology; food and agriculture; governance and policy studies.
 Currently, she is Lecturer in Human Geography in the School of Natural Sciences at Bangor University.

 She has a background in outdoor and environmental education, and has worked with the John Muir Trust, Transition Towns Movement, Climate Camp Cymru and the Common Cause Network.
 Her involvement with WWLF comes from a deep love of the mountains, but she is equally happy exploring the wild corners of her garden with her little boy.

 Wendy has studied, lived and worked in Wales for 30 years.
 She has experienced much of Wales’ landscapes through her employment in the heritage, nature conservation and renewable energy sectors.
 Wendy’s passion lies in promoting and delivering future proofing for the ecology and environment of Wales.
 Qualified in a range of heritage, rural resource, climate change and sustainability subjects, which have provided the baseline to her experience.
 This experience ranges from massive scale heritage and ecology surveys in the USA, archaeological excavations in France, Scotland, England and Wales, leading on species recovery and habitat restoration projects such as black grouse, blanket bog and ancient woodlands.
-Wendy has led on government policy for woodlands and soils and water, and woodland and the historic environment.Currently, Wendy works for a Welsh environment body as a specialist advisor for the woodland creation programme team – working with Welsh Government to increase woodland planting and advising on technical environmental and historic environment solutions.
-She has project managed many habitat and species restoration programmes using Prince 2 methodologies.
+Wendy has led on government policy for woodlands and soils and water, and woodland and the historic environment.Currently, Wendy is Specialist Advisor in Forest Planning for all Welsh Government Woodland Estate, supporting teams to deliver sustainable Forest Management and maintain international accreditation.
+She has project managed many habitat and species restoration programmes using Prince 2 methodologies and is also an Associate Membership of the Institute of Leadership and Management.